dymk/director/README.md

 Routing
 -------

-`Router`, from the `d_router.router` module, is the main type exposed by the d-router library.
+`Router`, from the `director.router` module, is the main type exposed by the director library.
 Pushing routes onto the router is done through the `Router#push(string, callback)` method, where `callback` can be one of four types:

  - `void function()`